guykozlovskij/ga-project-2/README.md

 ## Overview
 A two-day paired project as part of the Software Engineering Immersive course at General Assembly.
 The goal was to build a React app that consumes a public API.

-We chose to create an app showing all national holidays for a selected country adn year using Calendarific API.
+We chose to create an app showing all national holidays for a selected country and year using Calendarific API.
 The app was deployed using Netlify and can be viewed [here](https://guykozlovskij-project-2.netlify.app/).

 <a name="brief"></a>